Neo Chequing (Formerly Everyday) Account Review

 If so, it joins a $5 charge for any printed documents as the only regular fee(s) Neo charges.

-Is Neo Money Safe?
+Is Neo Savings Safe?

 Neo accounts are secured with biometrics (FaceID/fingerprint lock) as well as 2-factor authentication.